 The gallery has certainly had many visitors interpret the display religiously.
-Beth Carter, the gallery's former curator, says an offering bowl had to be installed in front of one of the larger Buddha statues because people making offerings were throwing coins into the statue's lap, damaging the delicate piece.
+Beth Carter, the gallery's former curator, said an offering bowl had to be installed in front of one of the larger Buddha statues because people making offerings were throwing coins into the statue's lap, damaging the delicate piece.

 Art versus religion